 2. How Do PCBs Work?

-Most 3D printers designed for PCBs, like the Voxel 8, have the ability to print both conductive and non-conductive materials and can also print out different size traces to match the needs of the model or size of the electronic product design.
-Other printers that are conveniently categorized as 3D printers for PCBs employ a combination of CNC machining and 3D printing to add and trace out the PCB model.
+Most 3D printers designed for PCBs, like the Voxel 8, can print both conductive and non-conductive materials and can also print out different-size traces to match the needs of the model or size of the electronic product design.
+Other printers conveniently categorized as 3D printers for PCBs employ a combination of CNC machining and 3D printing to add and trace out the PCB model.

 3. You Still Need Precision Software